 - Peel and cut a 5cm piece of ginger.
 Grate it using the Microplane Master Series Zester and stir it into the mixture.

-- In a separate bowl, combine the flour, baking powder, baking soda, cinnamon, and salt, whisking to combine.
+- In a separate bowl, combine the flour, cocoa powder, baking powder, baking soda, cinnamon, and salt, whisking to combine.
 Slowly alternate folding in the flour mixture and the natural yogurt into the wet ingredients until everything is well combined.

 - Pour the mixture into the loaf pan, then place the pears bottom side down in the batter so they are nearly fully submerged.